Ozzie Albies Preview, Player Props: Braves vs. Rockies

 - The pitching staff for the Rockies has a collective 7.2 K/9, the worst in the league.

-- The Rockies' 5.60 team ERA ranks 29th across all league pitching staffs.
+- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.58).

-- The Rockies give up the second-most home runs in baseball (190 total, 1.5 per game).
+- Rockies pitchers combine to surrender the second-most home runs in baseball (191 total, 1.4 per game).

-- The righty's most recent time out was on Thursday against the Tampa Bay Rays, when he went five innings, surrendering two earned runs while giving up four hits.
+- The left-hander last appeared on Friday against the Baltimore Orioles, when he tossed six innings, allowing three earned runs while giving up eight hits.

-- In 22 games this season, the 26-year-old has a 4.92 ERA and 7.8 strikeouts per nine innings, while giving up a batting average of .258 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.